oargueta3/SDCND-Project-5-Vehicle-Detection/write_up.md

 ![heat][image9]

 Code realated to heat maps can also be found in code cells 35 through 37 in the `Vehicle Detection and Tracking - Oscar Argueta.ipynb` **IPython notebook**.
+---
 ### Video Implementation
 ---
 The function **`process_frame()`** returns the original image frame with bounding boxes drawn around the vehicles detected.
-A special class called `HeatQueue` was made to track and sum the heatmaps of 25 frames to optimize outlier removal and smoother temporal performance.
+A special class called `HeatQueue` was made to track and sum the heatmaps of 25 frames to optimize outlier removal and smooth temporal performance.
 A flow diagram describing the function **`process_frame()`** is seen below.

 <img src="output_images/algo_diagram.png" style="width:500px;height:650px;">